Trouble? Or nothing?

 - Are you seeing masses, open sores or multiple scabs on his skin?

 - How about bare spots?
 Is she scratching or licking one place constantly?
 Is he losing fur all over?

 - Is she coughing or wheezing, or having trouble breathing?
 Does he get short of breath too easily?

 - Is she drooling?
-Has she been, for more than two days?
-Has his breath gotten awful, like he just ate a crime scene?
+Has she been, for more than 24 hours?
+Has the breath become foul smelling?